sachinmoze/realtime-health-guardian/README.md

 ## License

-This project is licensed under the [Insert License Name] License.
+This project is licensed under the [sachinmoze] License.
 See the [LICENSE.md](LICENSE.md) file for details.

 ## Version History